3770 S. Las Vegas Blvd., Las Vegas, NV

 Visitors who want a really cool nightlife experience can stop by the Minus5 Ice Bar.
 The bar is made entirely of Canadian ice.
 There are ice sofas, ice sculptures, ice walls and even ice cups.
 Ignite Lounge is another hip spot featuring sexy cocktails, LED color-changing lights and deep red-tinted doors.

 A free tram connects Monte Carlo to CityCenter and Bellagio.
-The tram stop is located in the hotel's Street of Dreams shopping complex, where you'll find such stores as Marshall Rousso, Harley-Davidson and The Cupcakery.
+The tram stop is located in the hotel's Street of Dreams shopping complex, where you'll find such stores as Marshall Rousso and Harley-Davidson.

-Monte Carlo has a fine setting that's ripe with amenities and ideally located to all the Strip has to offer.
+Monte Carlo has a fine setting that's ripe with amenities and ideally located near all the Strip has to offer.